Tuesday, November 30, 2021

 Nachos with cheddar cheese

-Even though Miami has a huge Cuban population, there were plenty of Taco Bells around.
-Granted, Taco Bell is classified as American fast food, but no one really cares about that detail in the States and it certainly didn't matter to me growing up.
+Even though Miami has a large Cuban population, Taco Bells were everywhere.
+Sure, Taco Bell is technically American fast food, but no one really cared about that distinction back in the States—and it certainly didn’t matter to me growing up.

-You see, one of my most cherished childhood memories was of my mom and I sitting at a Taco Bell restaurant and having some deep and personal conversations.
-Those days are long gone, but the taste of the tacos from Miami Tacos brought me back to those moments I will treasure in my heart forever.
+One of my most treasured childhood memories is sitting with my mom at Taco Bell, sharing tacos and heart-to-heart conversations.
+Those days are long gone, but the flavors from Miami Tacos brought me right back to those moments—memories I’ll always carry in my heart.

-I've ordered twice from Miami Tacos and I'm 100% sure that I'll be ordering from them in the near future.
-That's not to say that there aren't one or two other Mexican restaurants in Cordoba City (that I'm aware of).
-But in my humble opinion, Miami Tacos really takes the prize!
+I’ve ordered from Miami Tacos twice now, and I’m 100% sure I’ll be ordering again soon.
+That’s not to say there aren’t one or two other Mexican spots in Córdoba City (at least that I know of), but in my humble opinion, Miami Tacos truly takes the prize.

 Wednesday, November 3, 2021